Statistics

 Toggle Options

-The Toggle Options are found in the top right of the Table Data Panel.
+The Toggle Settings are found at the top right of the Table Data Panel.
+You can use these settings to toggle on/off specific columns or panels from the Table Data.

-• Choose Copy Visible Data to copy just the data that is visible in the table.
-This will copy only the data that you have chosen to see using the checkboxes above it (General, Video, etc.)
+- Choose Download Visible Data to download just the data that is visible in the table.
+This will download only the columns that you have chosen to see using the toggle settings for General, Video, Conversions, Real Time Bidding Panels.

-• Choose Copy All Data to copy all the available data.
-This will copy everything regardless of what you have chosen to see in the table.
+- Choose Download All Data to download all the available data.
+This will download everything regardless of what you have chosen to see in the table.